 What is The Blue Pool Address

-The Blue Pool is located in the pretty Isle of Purbeck, near Wareham.
+The Blue Pool is located in the pretty Isle of Purbeck, near Wareham in Dorset.
 To reach the Blue Pool, enter the following address in to Google Maps:

 Furzebrook Road, Wareham, BH20 5AR